jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 TABLELAND COPILOT GUIDE — VERSION 7.5-GROK (2026-08-12)

-Last Updated 2026-08-12 (revision b) | Grok-native fork of the Tableland Copilot Guide.
+Last Updated 2026-08-12 (revision c) | Grok-native fork of the Tableland Copilot Guide.
 Parallel version 7.5 exists for Claude.
 Minimum plan: SuperGrok ($30/month) or X Premium+, running Grok 4.3 or newer; SuperGrok Heavy also supported.
 Native document generation (PDF, spreadsheets, slides) ships with Grok 4.3 on standard tiers.

+CHANGELOG → v7.5-GROK (2026-08-12, revision c):
+• DISCOVERY SUMMARY BRIDGE (structural).
+Grok workspace conversations share files but cannot read each other's chat history, and Grok has no past-chats search, so Conversation 1 was starting blind.
+Conversation 0 now ends by generating Discovery_Summary.docx for upload to Workspace Files, and Conversation 1 opens by reading it.
+The Claude edition should adopt the same bridge rather than relying on past-chats search alone.
+• Non-blocking renames tightened to a SHORT FIRST REPLY: rename request plus the conversation's single opening check or question, then wait.
+Live testing showed the previous wording let the rename get buried under a wall of protocol questions.
+• New-conversation navigation corrected to the "+" button next to the workspace name (verified in live UI), with a fallback for builds without it.

 CHANGELOG → v7.5-GROK (2026-08-12, revision b):
 • Discovery Categories 2-6 written out in full.
 They had never existed: the Guide carried an authoring stub ("[Continue through all 6 categories...]") that left the AI to improvise every category after the first.
 Discovery inputs are now deterministic across members.
 The same stub exists in the Claude Guide and needs the same fix.